 Discussing your ecosystem plans with your IT department and software providers can help reveal opportunities to collaborate with ecosystem partners through existing technologies.

 When insurance companies take a customer-centric perspective, build strong partner relationships and choose tech tools wisely, they can embrace the ecosystem revolution as a participant.
-Insurers can grow with their ecosystem, instead of watching the industry leave them behind.
+They can grow with their insurance ecosystem, instead of watching the industry leave them behind.